 Small and slow systems are easier to maintain than big ones.
 They make better use of local resources and produce more sustainable outcomes.
 It seems in the modern world, we always want the quick fix to our problems.
 However, Yoga like Permaculture prioritises simplicity.
 It is important to have a sustained practice and work your way up to complexity.
 It is often the simple practices that have the most profound effect.

 Diversity reduces vulnerability to a variety of threats and takes advantage of the unique nature of the environment in which it resides.
 In Yoga there are so many wonderful practices and elements to integrate and benefit from; doing Karma Yoga or singing Kirtan is just as important as Asana and Meditation!

 The interface between things is where the most interesting events take place.
 These are often the most valuable, diverse and productive elements in the system.
 In a similar sense, it is often the areas we pay less attention to that are able to offer us the greatest lessons.

 We can have a positive impact on inevitable change by carefully observing and then intervening at the right time.
 We humans are ever changing and evolving beings, we must respond to our own evolution creatively and peacefully.

 Yoga and Permaculture offer many incredible tools to inspire us on a holistic path of looking after ourselves and everything that is around us.
-At Anahata Yoga Retreat we have an upcoming Experiential Yoga & Permaculture course this September.
+At Anahata Yoga Retreat we have an upcoming Deep Ecology & Yoga Retreat coming up.
 Please click here to learn more about it.